 The Spanish run out of money: the Eighty Years’ War grinds to a halt

 Despite its lack of military spending, the Dutch Republic was generally victorious at the end of the 1630s.
 The Spanish were left under no illusions that the Dutch navy was the most powerful in the world.
 And the proxy wars fought by the VOC and WIC against the Spanish had also mostly gone in the Republic’s favour.
 Gradually, the war ground to a halt, as the Spanish realised they could no longer afford the expense of a constant conflict.

 The Peace of Munster and the end of the Eighty Years’ War

 In January 1646, negotiations on a peace treaty officially began as part of the larger Peace of Munster.
 The treaty was relatively easy to draft, as they pretty much copied the text from the treaty that provided the Twelve Years’ Truce.
 By June 1648, the peace was official.

 What did the Eighty Years’ War accomplish?
 Well…

 Uh, well, not a whole lot, really.
-Of course, most importantly, the Dutch Republic was a sovereign state that gained in power and influence for the next centuries.
-Borders resembling the modern day ones between the Netherlands and Belgium were drawn.
+Of course, most importantly, the Dutch Republic was a sovereign state that gained power and influence for the next centuries.
+Borders resembling the modern-day ones between the Netherlands and Belgium were drawn.
 The VOC and WIC gained power and territory.
 And the Spaniards lost their reputation as a formidable force in Europe- they had, after all, lost to a ridiculously small country.

 Did we miss anything in this tale of the 80 Years’ War?
 Let us know in the comments below.